Explosion at CT Veterans Affairs hospital, 2 killed

-WEST HAVEN, Connecticut -- An explosion in a maintenance area of a Veterans Affairs hospital campus in Connecticut killed two people Friday, officials said.
+WEST HAVEN, Connecticut -- An apparent steam pipe explosion Friday in a maintenance building at a Veterans Affairs hospital in Connecticut killed a VA employee and a contractor and left a third person missing, officials said.

-"We received a report this morning that an explosion occurred at the West Haven campus of the VA Connecticut Healthcare System that resulted in two deaths in a non-patient care area," VA Secretary Robert Wilkie said in a statement.
+VA Secretary Robert Wilkie said patient care was not affected by the blast on the West Haven campus of the VA Connecticut Healthcare System.

 The federal Occupational Safety and Health Administration is looking into what happened, spokesperson Jim Lally said.